How Interest Rates Affect the South African Property Market

 What does the prime lending rate mean for my home loan?

 Prime lending rate is the benchmark rate at which commercial banks lend to their most creditworthy clients.
-Home loans are typically priced at prime, prime plus 0.5%, or prime plus 1%, depending on your credit profile, deposit size, and the bank’s assessment of risk.
+Home loans are typically priced at prime, prime plus 0.5%, or prime plus 1%, depending on your credit profile, your deposit size, and the bank's assessment of risk, so two buyers can be offered different rates on the same day.
 When the Reserve Bank changes the repo rate, prime moves by the same amount, and your home loan rate moves with it.
-If you’re on a variable rate bond (which most South African home loans are), every repo rate decision directly changes your monthly repayment.
+If you are on a variable rate bond, which most South African home loans are, every repo rate decision directly changes your monthly repayment from the following month.
+This is why a stronger credit profile and a larger deposit are worth pursuing: shaving even half a percent off your rate saves a meaningful amount over 20 years.
+Ask your bank or bond originator exactly what margin above prime you are being offered, and treat that margin as negotiable rather than fixed.

 How do interest rates affect property prices?

 Interest rates affect property prices indirectly, through their impact on buyer affordability and demand.
-When rates rise, the effective buyer pool at each price point shrinks, fewer buyers can qualify for bonds at the prices currently listed.
+When rates rise, the effective buyer pool at each price point shrinks, because fewer buyers can qualify for bonds at the prices currently listed.
 This creates downward pressure on prices as sellers compete for a smaller pool of qualified buyers.
 When rates fall, the reverse happens: more buyers can qualify, competition increases, and upward price pressure follows.
-The lag between rate changes and visible price movement is typically three to nine months, because transactions agreed before the rate change are still registering at the Deeds Office.
+The lag between a rate change and visible price movement is typically three to nine months, because transactions agreed before the change are still registering at the Deeds Office and skew the most recent figures.
+This lag is why registered prices can look stronger than the market a seller is currently facing.
+Reading the direction of the rate cycle alongside days-on-market in your suburb gives you a clearer picture than transfer prices alone, which describe deals struck in a rate environment that may already have passed.

 Can I fix my home loan interest rate in South Africa?

-Some South African banks offer fixed rate home loan options for defined periods, typically two to five years, at a rate that’s usually above the current variable prime-linked rate.
-The fixed rate provides certainty of monthly repayment but means you don’t benefit if variable rates fall below your fixed rate during the term.
-Most South African borrowers take variable rate bonds because the long-term average of the variable rate has historically been lower than fixed rates.
-If you’re particularly sensitive to rate increases, your repayment at current rates is already at the limit of comfortable, a fixed rate for a defined period gives you budget certainty at the cost of potential savings if rates fall.
+Some South African banks offer fixed rate home loan options for defined periods, typically two to five years, at a rate that is usually above the current variable prime-linked rate.
+A fixed rate gives you certainty of monthly repayment, which helps budgeting, but it means you do not benefit if variable rates fall below your fixed rate during the term.
+Most South African borrowers take variable rate bonds, because over the long run the average variable rate has historically been lower than the fixed rate on offer.
+Fixing makes the most sense when your repayment at current rates is already at the limit of what you can comfortably afford, and a further increase would put you under real strain.
+In that situation, a fixed rate for a defined period buys you budget certainty at the cost of potential savings if rates fall.
+Compare the fixed rate offered against current prime, decide how much certainty is worth to you, and confirm what happens when the fixed term ends.

 Disclaimer: This blog is provided for general information only and does not constitute advice.
 For advice specific to your circumstances, please contact your closest Golden Homes.